 The works and actions associated with the assessment must be managed by a professional who is certified under the CEnvP(Site Contamination) scheme.

-A Decommissioning Assessment Report detailing the assessment must be obtained by the infrastructure owner within 4 months of decommissioning occurring.
+- A Decommissioning Assessment Report detailing the assessment must be obtained by the infrastructure owner.

 Disposal of Soil and Liquid

 Please note that all tank/storage system contents and any soil or water contaminated with petroleum are likely to be controlled wastes and if they are a controlled waste they must be transported and disposed of or treated appropriately.
 Information relating to controlled waste is available on the

 Controlled Waste page.